ZcashAnonymous/zcash-tor-manual/README.md

 Open an issue to report an error and submit a pull request to close an open issue.

 All contributions are made under The Unlicense.
-See LICENSE.md in this repository.
+See the LICENSE file in this repository.

 # Installing and running Zcash over Tor on a Debian server.